fenestbuc/kubar-SCF/README.md

 Through these mechanisms, Kubar Protocol ensures that high-volume transactions are processed efficiently and securely.
 The integration of layer-two scaling solutions, combined with advanced load balancing and transaction optimization techniques, positions Kubar Protocol as a robust and scalable solution for supply chain finance, capable of handling the demands of a global financial ecosystem.
 ## AI/ML Microservices

 Kubar Protocol's AI/ML microservices are central to its innovative approach to supply chain finance.
-These services leverage sophisticated machine learning models to provide real-time credit scoring and risk analysis, playing a crucial role in the platform's decision-making processes.
+Our AI/ML microservices go beyond traditional credit scoring by incorporating advanced behavioral finance models.
+These models predict not just if but when repayments will occur, enhancing our platform's decision-making processes with a deeper understanding of borrower behavior.

 ### Types of Machine Learning Models